Using concepts of Ergonomics and Biomechanics for a healthier, pain-free work day.

 In order to fully realize the benefits of ergonomics and biomechanics, the two should be considered together, as two parts of a whole.
 Ultimately, an ergonomically optimized workspace, with consideration for each individual’s unique biomechanics, can mean more comfort and less pain throughout the day.

-PTSMC’s new Employer Services program applies ergonomics into the workplace and uses biomechanics to correct behaviors which are causing overuse injuries and years of micro-trauma.
+PTSMC’s Employer Services program, along with trained clinicians, apply ergonomics into the workplace and use biomechanics to correct behaviors which are causing overuse injuries and years of micro-trauma.
 These types of improvements have been shown to reduce common work injuries like strains and sprains and other issues.

 Did you know that one strain/sprain injury, according to the Occupational Safety and Health Administration (OSHA) could cost a company upwards of $30,798?